phonopy/phonopy/doc/install.rst

    % conda activate phonopy
    (phonopy) % phonopy
-           _
      _ __ | |__   ___  _ __   ___   _ __  _   _
     | '_ \| '_ \ / _ \| '_ \ / _ \ | '_ \| | | |
     | |_) | | | | (_) | | | | (_) || |_) | |_| |
     | .__/|_| |_|\___/|_| |_|\___(_) .__/ \__, |
     |_|                            |_|    |___/
-                                    1.13.2-r107
+                                          2.7.0

+   Python version 3.7.6
+   Spglib version 1.14.1

+   Supercell matrix (DIM or --dim) was not explicitly specified.
+   By this reason, phonopy_yaml mode was invoked.
-   Crystal structure file of POSCAR (default file name) could not be found.
+   But "phonopy_params.yaml", "phonopy_disp.yaml" and "phonopy.yaml" could not be found.
      ___ _ __ _ __ ___  _ __
     / _ \ '__| '__/ _ \| '__|
    |  __/ |  | | | (_) | |
     \___|_|  |_|  \___/|_|

 Using pip
 ---------